 Covid-19 has caused massive challenges to our lives in a short period.
 The way we can interact with each other and with our loved ones, how we work, and how we spend our free time are all greatly affected.
 It makes sense that our emotions would also be affected.

 Everybody reacts differently to change.
-Some will be in shock, while others in denial.
+Some will be in shock, while others will be in denial.
 Many of us will have anxiety about our lives, loved ones, jobs, and future.
-And this affects the extend that Mental Health is affected.
+And this affects the extent that Mental Health is affected.

 There is no right or wrong way to react.
 For most people, these feelings are likely to settle over the next few weeks as we adjust to the new ‘norm’.

-Anxiety comes about from fear of the future and worries that the future may worsen, more painful or even unbearable.
+Anxiety comes about from fear of the future and worries that the future may worsen, become more painful or even unbearable.

 Sadness occurs as a reaction to the things we have lost, such as our usual routines, access to our social and professional networks, and our freedom to go out to bars and restaurants when we like.
 For many, sadness causes a lack of motivation and a sense of hopelessness.
 Sadness can also stop people from doing things they enjoy.

 Some people are going to experience feelings of anxiety before they feel sadness or vice versa.
 Some people will feel anxiety and sadness at the same time.
 For some people, sadness will be more prominent, whereas, for others, anxiety will be more prominent.
 Also, the strength of these feelings will vary between people and will go up or down over time.

 Being aware of how these extraordinary circumstances are going to affect your emotions will enable you to be better prepared.

 In fact, awareness allows us to take the right action.
 In turn, the right actions will help us to cope better with our feelings and make them more tolerable.